-If you live with chronic pain from a herniated disc, the experienced spine surgeons at Apex Spine and Neurosurgery in Roswell, Alpharetta, and Bethlehem, Georgia, can help.
+If you live with chronic pain from a herniated disc, the experienced spine surgeons at Apex Spine and Neurosurgery in Alpharetta, Bethlehem, Columbus, and Suwanee, Georgia, can help.
 The physicians specialize in minimally invasive surgical techniques for discectomy and fusion surgery.
 This type of surgery can relieve pressure on your nerves and resolve persistent neck pain, back pain, and limited mobility issues.
 To learn more about the benefits of discectomy and fusion surgery, schedule a consultation by calling the Apex Spine and Neurosurgery office nearest you or by requesting an appointment online today.

 Discectomy and fusion surgery focus on relieving pressure on the spinal root nerves that cause chronic pain in your back and neck.
 Pressure on the nerve can also cause pain to radiate down into your arms and legs.
 You may experience loss of coordination and some of your mobility.

 The Apex Spine and Neurosurgery medical team recommends a discectomy and fusion to remove bone spurs (overgrowth of bone) that compress spinal nerves.

 This type of surgery can also address a herniated disc that causes nerve compression.
 When a spinal disc herniates, the gel-like center of the disc moves outward and can push on the nearby spinal nerves.

 The team at Apex Spine and Neurosurgery can use minimally invasive techniques to complete surgery without causing unnecessary trauma to your body.
 This type of surgery only requires small incisions to access your spine and remove the bone spurs or disc material.